zchee/golang-wiki/Modules.md

 In addition, your module's `go.sum` records checksums for all direct and indirect dependencies used in a build (and hence your `go.sum` will frequently have more modules listed than your `go.mod`).

-### Should I still add a 'go.mod' file if I do not have any dependencies?

-Yes.
-This supports working outside of GOPATH, helps communicate to the ecosystem that you are opting in to modules, and in addition the `module` directive in your `go.mod` serves as a definitive declaration of the identify of your code (which is one reason why import comments might eventually be deprecated).
-Of course, modules are purely an opt-in capability in Go 1.11.

 ### Should I commit my 'go.sum' file as well as my 'go.mod' file?

 Typically your module's `go.sum` file should be committed along with your `go.mod` file.